daveprowse/prom-live/labs/lab-07/lab-07.md

 - Connect to Prometheus and Start Monitoring.
 - Connect to Grafana Dashboards and monitor with alerts.

-> Note: This is the most complex lab so far.
+> Note: This is the most complex and massive lab so far.
 Take it slow!

 ## Install Prometheus and Grafana to a Kubernetes cluster using Helm